Turkey edge Romania to reach playoff final with Guler-inspired win

 In a high-stakes encounter at Besiktas Park, the deadlock was broken in the 53rd minute when Real Madrid midfielder Guler produced a superb defence-splitting pass to pick out Kadioglu, who controlled and finished calmly to give the hosts the lead.

-That proved decisive in a tight contest between two sides seeking a return to the World Cup for the first time since 2002.
+That proved decisive in a tight contest between two sides seeking a return to the World Cup after long absences, with Turkey last appearing in 2002 and Romania in 1998.

+Guler said the move had been discussed in the dressing room at halftime as Turkey looked to break down Romania’s defensive block.

+"We discussed the goal at the halftime break.
+I would get the ball and Ferdi would make a run into the penalty box.
+It happened exactly how we planned it," he told Turkish broadcaster TV8.

 Turkey grew in confidence after going ahead and came close to doubling their advantage shortly afterwards, with Juventus' Kenan Yildiz cutting in from the left and striking the crossbar with a superb curling effort.